PramitPal-oss/Git-GitHub-Tutorial/GitNote.md

 8. `git reset --hard <commit>` : If you want to undo both the commits AND the actual changes in your files, you can use the `--hard` option. for example, `git reset --hard HEAD~1` will delete the last commit and associated changes.

-# GitHUB
+# GitHUB Basics :

 Github is a hosting platform for git repositories.
 You can put your own Git repos on Github and access them from anywhere and share them with people around the world.
 Beyond hosting repos, Github also provides additional collaboration features that are not native to Git (but are super useful).
 Basically, Github helps people share and collaborate on repos.

-`git clone <url>` : Clone a github repo.
+1. `git clone <url>` => Clone a github repo.

-`git remote -v` (checking if the remote exits)
+2. `git remote -v` => checking if the remote exits

-`git remote add origin <url>` :(You can give any name other than `origin` But it is a convention so please follow along )
+3. `git remote add origin <url>` => You can give any name other than `origin` But it is a convention so please follow along

-`git push <remote> <branch Name>` => `git push origin <branch Name>` (origin is remote name.
+4. `git push <remote> <branch Name>` => `git push origin <branch Name>` origin is remote name.
 In this case when first time running this for `push` github will make a new repo name master and push my code to there.
-Remember : the master brach is available in our local machine not in github so github has to make this branch before pushing my code. that's why after finish pushing it says
+Remember : the master brach is available in our local machine not in github so github has to make this branch before pushing my code. that's why after finish pushing it says `master -> master`.
-`master -> master` )

-`git push origin try:main` (pushing in a diffrent git branch.
+5. `git push origin try:main`=> pushing in a diffrent git branch.
 In this case the point willbe `try -> main`.
-Basically `try` branch is our local machine and it will create `main` branch in github)
+Basically `try` branch is our local machine and it will create `main` branch in github.

-`git push -u <remote> <branch name>` : The -u option allows us to set the upstream of the branch we're pushing You can think of this as a link connecting our local branch to a branch on Github.
+6. `git push -u <remote> <branch name>` => The -u option allows us to set the upstream of the branch we're pushing You can think of this as a link connecting our local branch to a branch on Github.
 Running git push -u origin master sets the upstream of the local master branch so that it tracks the master branch on the origin repo.
 Once we've set the upstream for a branch, we can use the only `git push` shorthand which will push our current branch to the upstream.

-_Another way of using git_ :
+# GitHub Fetching and Pulling

 1. When You start working on a project just make a repo on GitHub.